simon-ritchie/apysc/docstring_markdowns/apysc/_material_design/setting/material_settings_utils.md

 **[Returns]**

 - `target_color`: Color
   - A target `on_primary` color.
 This value becomes according to the following priorities: 1.
-If the `argument_color` is not the `None` 2.
-If a color scheme is set in the `MaterialSettings` 3.
-A fixed color value.
+If the `argument_color` is not the `None`, the return value becomes its argument.
+2. If a color scheme is set in the `MaterialSettings`, the return value becomes its setting.
+3. A fixed color value.

 ### `get_on_primary_container_color` method docstring